rocket-pool/old.docs.rocketpool.net/src/guides/node/securing-your-node.md

 *Wizards only: If you want to go above and beyond and know your way around the terminal, have a look as the popular open source [imthenachoman/How-To-Secure-A-Linux-Server]( https://github.com/imthenachoman/How-To-Secure-A-Linux-Server ) guide.*

 ## Assumptions in this guide

 This guide assumes your node runs `Ubuntu 20.04 LTS`, the concepts will carry over to other systems but the example commands may not.

-We also assume your client machine you use to connect to your node has a Linux-style command line.
-So any Linux or Mac machine is fine.
-If you are on Windows, consider using [Git Bash]( https://git-scm.com/downloads ), which is an alternative command-line interface that makes it possible to use common Linux commands like `ls`, `cd`, and `ssh` as if you are on a Linux-like system.
-If you don't choose to do this you will need a separate SSH client for example.
+As with all of the commands in this guide, we assume that you are connecting **remotely** to your node's command terminal using `ssh`.
+If you need a refresher on how to use `ssh`, take a look at the [Intro to Secure Shell](../ssh.md) guide first.

 ## Keep your client machine secure (essential)